 When you've made all your column changes click Done to go back to the client list.
 Clicking Done doesn't save the client list, so don't forget to save your changes for next time if you want to.

 Click on the 'Add new column' button to add a new field.
 You'll be given a list of all the forms and fields on Senta, plus Jobs, for choosing "next" dates, along with sections for Companies House and Advanced columns.
 Select your column and click OK to add it to your client list.

 You can add as many columns as you like.

 You can also change some settings for the column, with the cog icon.
 This will let you change the column title, choose whether or not to hide the column or display it underneath, and add a footer for the column.
-For numerical columns you can total or average the column values too.
+For numerical columns you can display total a count, average or total in the footer.

 Hiding a column